apache/hive-site/content/docs/latest/hbaseintegration_27362089.md

 Version information

 Hive 1.x will remain compatible with HBase 0.98.x and lower versions.
 Hive 2.x will be compatible with HBase 1.x and higher.
 (See [HIVE-10990](https://issues.apache.org/jira/browse/HIVE-10990) for details.)
 Consumers wanting to work with HBase 1.x using Hive 1.x will need to compile Hive 1.x stream code themselves.

-## Introduction

-This page documents the Hive/HBase integration support originally introduced in [HIVE-705](https://issues.apache.org/jira/browse/HIVE-705).
-This feature allows Hive QL statements to access [HBase](http://hadoop.apache.org/hbase) tables for both read (SELECT) and write (INSERT).
-It is even possible to combine access to HBase tables with native Hive tables via joins and unions.

-A presentation is available from the [HBase HUG10 Meetup](http://wiki.apache.org/hadoop/Hive/Presentations?action=AttachFile&do=get&target=HiveHBase-HUG10.ppt)

-This feature is a work in progress, and suggestions for its improvement are very welcome.

 ## Storage Handlers